arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 Sounds like our culprit.

-If you recap what we discovered until this point, you probably agree that this is a beautiful design decision of Emacs:
+If you recap what we discovered until this point, you probably agree that this is a beautiful design trait of Emacs:

 * `isearch-forward-symbol-at-point` focuses on *searching* things, seen as strings.
 * `thing-at-point` focuses on returning that *thing*.
 It does that by delegating the job to a customizable collection of *thing*-providers.
-* Each *thing*-provider implements some custom logic to detect a *thing* given the position in a buffer.
+* Each *thing*-provider implements some custom, arbitrary logic to detect a *thing* given the position in a buffer.

 Indeed, we were able to easily create our `consult-line-symbol-at-point` because of this modular nature.

 Time to challenge ourselves to define a *thing* that is not natively supported by `isearch-forward-symbol-at-point`.